 Currently, the DGN fishery is one of six West Coast HMS fisheries managed by the Pacific Fishery Management Council (PFMC) through the HMS fishery management plan (FMP), with many of the existing State regulations and laws pertaining to the fishery adopted into the FMP (PFMC 2011b).
 The DGN fishery initially developed in southern California in 1977.
 Fishing activity is dependent on seasonal oceanographic conditions that create temperature fronts, which concentrate feed for swordfish (the target species for this fishery).
 Because of the seasonal migratory pattern of swordfish and seasonal fishing restrictions, over 90 percent of the fishing effort occurs from August 15 through January 31.
-Landings of swordfish soared to a historical high of over 3,000 mt by 1985, but annual landings average only about 430 mt for recent years (2008-2011) with annual PBF landings during those years averaging about 5 mt.
+Landings of swordfish soared to a historical high of over 3,000 mt by 1985, but annual landings average only about 175 mt for recent years (2008-2013) with annual PBF landings during those years averaging fewer than 5 mt (PFMC 2014).

 An ESA-required Section 7 Consultation resulted in a Biological Opinion (signed and effective in 2000) concluding that the DGN fishery would likely jeopardize the continued existence of leatherback and loggerhead sea turtles, and that protective measures were needed to protect these animals.
 As a result, NMFS implemented two Pacific sea turtle conservation areas on the West Coast with seasonal DGN restrictions to protect endangered leatherback and loggerhead turtles in 2001.
 These conservation areas exist within the proposed action area of this EA.
 To reduce the likelihood of interactions with leatherback turtles, an area is closed annually from August 15 through November 15 from Point Conception to the north extending over 213,000 square miles of ocean (66 FR 44549, August 24, 2001).
 Because the area closure corresponds with the peak season for swordfish fishing off California, this conservation area has greatly restricted DGN fishing effort off the central California coast (NMFS 2012).
-Depending on ocean conditions, the second conservation area could occur in the SCB during June, July, and/or August for the protection of loggerhead sea turtles.
+Depending on ocean conditions, the second conservation area could occur in the SCB during June, July, and/or August for the protection of loggerhead sea turtles, as was the case in 2014 (79 FR 43268; July 25, 2014).

-After these restrictions were enacted, the number of active participants in the DGN fishery declined by nearly half, from 78 vessels in 2000 to 27 in 2010.
+After these restrictions were enacted, the number of active participants in the DGN fishery declined by nearly half, from 78 vessels in 2000 to 18 in 2010.
 In 2010, there were 27 active vessels and 73 permits issued for the DGN fishery.
-DGN vessels landed 59 mt of swordfish and 68 mt of common thresher shark (the target species) in 2010.
-PBF landings by the DGN have always been limited with landings averaging fewer than 3 mt per year for even the peak years of swordfish landings.
-The highest recorded landings of PBF by the DGN fleet occurred in the late 1990s with a peak of 52 mt.
-However, annual landings for the past decade (2002 to 2012) average fewer than 5 mt.
-Refer to Figure 3-5 for the DGN landings of PBF from 1998 to 2012.
+In 2013, only 18 vessels made HMS landings.
+These vessels landed 95 mt of swordfish and 48 mt of common thresher shark (the target species) in 2013.
+PBF landings by the DGN fishery have always been limited with landings generally averaging fewer than 3 mt per year for even the peak years of swordfish landings.
+The highest recorded landings of PBF by the DGN fleet occurred in the late 1990s with a peak of over 100 mt.
+However, annual landings for the past decade (2005 to 2014) average fewer than 5 mt.
+Refer to Figure 3-5 for the DGN landings of PBF from 1998 to 2014.